cloudnative-pg/cnpg-playground/demo/README.md

 ```

 This process takes a few minutes to complete.
-It installs the latest snapshot version of CloudNativePG, cert-manager, and the
+It installs the latest version of CloudNativePG, cert-manager, and the
 [Barman Cloud plugin](https://cloudnative-pg.io/plugin-barman-cloud/),
 followed by the deployment of the two PostgreSQL clusters.